DanteUkraine/playwright-elements/README.md

 *This library makes it easy to represent the tree structure of a web component.
 Each component can have multiple descendants, and all elements in the tree inherit the Locator API.
-You can therefore chain calls—mixing element selectors with synchronous methods—to build expressive and concise tests.*
+You can therefore chain calls-mixing element selectors with synchronous methods-to build expressive and concise tests.*

 ***Installation:***